monzuralam/delivery-slots-for-woocommerce/Readme.md

 Capacity is released the same way it's taken — through `SlotManager::release_slot()` — on cancellation, failure, refund, trash/delete, or an hourly cron sweep for orders left unpaid past the configurable stale-hold window (Settings > General).

+Restoring a trashed order (`OrderHooks::handle_restored()`, hooked to `woocommerce_untrash_order`) attempts to re-reserve the same slot via `SlotManager::reserve_slot()` if the order comes back into a holding status.
+This can fail if the slot filled up (or was closed) while the order sat in the trash — in that case the restore itself still succeeds, but an order note is added ("please assign a new slot") instead of silently leaving the order without one.

 ## Database Structure

 Created directly in `Install.php::create_tables()` on activation (`ENGINE=InnoDB`, not `dbDelta()` — see [above](#technical-decision-preventing-overbooked-slots)).
 All reads/writes go through `SlotManager`.